 - To reduce nitrogen to the levels necessary to improve DO levels and meet water quality standards, the states of Connecticut and New York with EPA have adopted a 58.5 percent nitrogen reduction target by 2017 from early 1990s baseline levels.
 This plan is known as a Total Maximum Daily Load or TMDL.

 - Since the 1990s, LISS’s partners have invested hundreds of millions of dollars to reduce nitrogen by upgrading wastewater treatment plants which discharge nitrogen into waterbodies as a byproduct of sewage effluent.
-Overall, since 1994, when nitrogen discharges peaked, upgrades at 41 of the region’s 106 plants have resulted in a reduction of 12,719 trade equalized pounds of nitrogen per day.
+Overall, since 1994, when nitrogen discharges peaked, upgrades at the region’s 106 plants have resulted in a reduction of 94,343 pounds of nitrogen per day (as of 2013).

 - In 2007, Connecticut received EPA’s Blue Ribbon Water Quality Trading Award for its innovative nitrogen credit exchange program.